orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/hyperspectral.rst

-Because of the low spatial resolution of hyperspectral sensors, microscopic material mixing and multiple scattering, measured spectra are a mixture of spectra of the materials actually in the scene.
+Because of the low spatial resolution of hyperspectral sensors, microscopic material mixing and multiple scattering, measured spectra are a mixture of the spectra of the materials actually in the scene.
 Thus, pixels are assumed to be mixtures of a few materials, called endmembers.
 In this section the mixing is assumed to be linear, i.e.